Contents

 A multi-user session with two users.
 Each user is represented by a astronaut avatar.

 After clicking the Multi-user button in the start up menu another menu will appear.
-This menu asks you to type in room name, password and a user name.
+This menu asks you to type in a room name, password and a user name.
 If you want to create a new room for other users to join type in a room name and give it a password.
 The password has to be a 4-digit code.
 Click on "Create Room" and give the room name and the password to the other users so they can join.
 If you instead want to join a room you provide the room name and password and then click "Join Room".

 Each user is represented by an astronaut avatar with the user name written above their head.